jamesrayman/Ero/docs/euclid.md

 Euclid is a functional scripting language intended to describe and render Euclidean constructions in two or three dimensions.
 The Euclid language is inspired by _Elements_, an ancient geometry textbook by Euclid of Alexandria.
 As a result, the Euclid language does not focus on algebra or arithmetic.
 Rather, it relies on geometry as its main method of computation, even though real arithmetic is still supported.
 Euclid is Turing complete (able to compute anything which is computable) and Euclid complete (able to construct any Euclidean construction).
 Euclid can also be used to create non-Euclidean constructions (such as an angle trisection and squaring the circle).

+> For editing purposes, put comments and suggested changes in block quotes.

 ## Table of Contents

 1. [Basic Structure](#basic-structure)